urakubo/UNI-EM/Documents/HowToMakePlugin.md

 },
 }
 ```
-Where the keys at a highest level (e.g., "2D/3D Filters") corresnpond the contents of the dropdown menu, and the key "sub" denotes the numbers of lower-level contents that are generated afterwards.
+Where the keys at a highest level (e.g., "2D/3D Filters") corresnpond to the contents of the dropdown menu, and the key "sub" denotes the numbers of lower-level contents that are generated afterwards.
 The keys "Func" specify the functions that are called in UNI_EM\plugins\Plugin.py.
 Here, check the content of Plugin.py:
 ```python
 sys.path.append(path.join(plugins_dir, "Template"))
 from Dialog_Template   import Dialog_Template